fabioscagliola/THEC64-Player-XMAS2024/README.md

 # THEC64 Player XMAS2024

-A **polyphonic** music player for the Commodore 64 including "Sleigh Ride" by Leroy Anderson.
+A polyphonic music player for the Commodore 64 including "Have Yourself a Merry Little Christmas" by Hugh Martin and Ralph Blane.

 ## Introduction